apache/flink/docs/content/docs/connectors/table/formats/avro-confluent.md

 ```

 ---
-Example of a table using the upsert connector with the Kafka value registered as an Avro record in the Schema Registry:
+Example of a table using the upsert-kafka connector with the Kafka value registered as an Avro record in the Schema Registry:

 ```sql
 CREATE TABLE user_created (